Sunday, November 1, 2020

 Varhi blinked at the sudden outburst and abrupt loss of composure.
 He lowered his hands back down to his sides.

 “Ah, right!
 If it helps any, when I read the letter, I was very adamant about them coming sooner.
 It is a matter of grave importance after all.
-So, it says two months in the letter, but they said they will come to help in one month.
+So, it says two months in the letter, but I persuaded him to help in one month.
 Given my travel time to even get back here, that means they should be here in a little more than two weeks.”
 Varhi explained, and then lowered his head but kept his gaze level with the man.
 “See, aren’t you glad I read the letter they gave me now?
-If I hadn’t read it, I wouldn’t have been able to persuade them to come sooner~”
+If I hadn’t read it, I wouldn’t have been able to persuade them to come sooner.”

 The man—and his wife both just glared at him.